jacky-labs-26/arc-anonymous-return-channel/README.md

 ARC is a privacy-preserving concept designed to solve a simple but real problem:

-Missed calls from masked/private numbers with no safe way to call back.
+Missed calls from masked/private numbers with no safe way to call back...

 ## The idea